By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 Get Your Life Back

 Many use Xanax for too long, often with a doctor’s permission.
-Among patients prescribed Xanax medication, many don’t realize they’re dependent on it until it’s too late—many individuals who take Xanax without a prescription or recreationally describe the feeling as calming or sedating.
+Many patients who take Xanax don’t know they are dependent on it until it’s too late.
+People who use Xanax without a prescription often say it feels calming or sedating.
 Often, Xanax is mixed with alcohol for more intense effects.

 5.4 Million